debops/debops/docs/code-standards-policy.rst

 Goals of the Policy
 -------------------

-The DebOps code is comprised from Ansible roles which define data models and specific tasks that should be performed on hosts to achieve desired results (installation and configuration of a service or application, interaction with third-party software and services, etc.), Ansible playbooks which define what
+The DebOps code is comprised of Ansible roles which define data models and specific tasks that should be performed on hosts to achieve desired results (installation and configuration of a service or application, interaction with third-party software and services, etc.), Ansible playbooks which define what